 Pain that lasts more than a few hours after exercise can indicate that you’re pushing too hard.
 Take it easier next time while you work up to a more strenuous workout.

-Muscle soreness will be most prevalent when you first start a new type of exercise.
+Muscle soreness will be most noticeable when you first start a new type of exercise.
 While it will decrease as time goes on, some soreness when exercising is normal.
 Sometimes it will take 24 to 48 hours to feel sore, which is normal, too.

 If you have moderate to severe joint pain while exercising, stop immediately.
 This could be a sign of inflammation in the joint, which can cause joint damage.